Email Marketing for Dentists: An In-Depth Look at Strategies for Dentists

 You probably already know that getting your patients to leave online reviews of your dental practice is a must.
 Research shows that 91% of young people – in other words, the patients with the highest potential lifetime value – trust online reviews.

-When you use dental email marketing to build trust with your patients, then it becomes very easy to ask them for reviews, ensuring that new patients who decide to check out your practice will have the social proof they need to feel good about choosing you over your competitors.
+When you use dental email marketing to build trust with your patients, it becomes easy to ask them for reviews.
+This ensures that new patients who decide to visit your practice will have the social proof they need to feel confident about choosing you over your competitors.

 Bottom line, email marketing works!